 Successful social media strategies augment your existing business plans, reflect your brand, goals and target audience.

 2. Take a holistic approach to Internet marketing

-Your Internet marketing should include your website (as the back bone), email campaigns, SEO, SEM, online ads and mobile marketing.
-Each component should cross pollinate with the others (i.e. your website should be social media ready, and the words you use in your website content should be similar, or the same, as they keywords you use on Facebook, Twitter or your blog).
+Your Internet marketing should include your website (as the backbone), email campaigns, SEO, SEM, online ads and mobile marketing.
+Each component should cross-pollinate with the others (i.e. your website should be social media ready, and the words you use in your website content should be similar, or the same, as the keywords you use on Facebook, Twitter or your blog).

 3. Choose your social media tools wisely

 There are thousands of social networks and you can’t use them all, so choose 2 or 3 and use them really well.
 When deciding which tools to use, consider which tools your target audience is most likely to use, which tools best reflect your offering and which tools you will have fun incorporating into your online strategy.

 4. Start small and grow